 Every child must face and conquer homesickness in order to thrive.
 Our counselors create a safe place of empathy and encouragement that makes camp the perfect setting to conquer this life milestone.

 In the words of Brene Brown, “True belonging only happens when we present our authentic, imperfect selves to the world.”
-By the weekend, campers’ sense of belonging runs deeps in part because they have a high level of self-acceptance.
+By the weekend, campers’ sense of belonging runs deep in part because they have a high level of self-acceptance.
 They can be themselves.
 This is modeled as kids are initiated with open arms onto their Tribal Competition Team.
 On Friday, they compete for the first time with their new family tribe.

 The weekend at Huawni is purposely unhurried.
 Campers begin to treasure more and more laughter and conversations with friends and throwback traditions like Sing Song beneath the star-filled sky.